Categories

 1. The URC Continues to Grow

-We’ve added a new lesson plan, Colorism.
+We’ve added a new lesson plan, Colorism (temporarily offline for revision).
 It explores how colorism can contribute to the exclusion of potential great scientists.
 We are also nearing the completion of a lesson on the myth of the model minority.
 In the past year, we’ve had 31,000 visitors to the URC website, and a recent tweet brought dozens more educators to our mailing list.
 We’re excited to see this free resource finding its way to the teachers that need it.
 Please keep sharing it with people in your community!

 2. 2022 User Cohort